Cranberry Police: Body Found Inside Burning Car That Exploded In Parking Lot Of Restaurant

 — 𝐑𝐨𝐲𝐜𝐞 𝐉𝐨𝐧𝐞𝐬 𝐊𝐃𝐊𝐀 (@roycejonesnews) May 22, 2021

-Witnesses said they could feel the walls shake at the time of the explosion.
+Witnesses said they could feel the walls shake at the time of the explosion, the police chief said.
+People four to five miles from the scene told KDKA that they could see the smoke from the fire.